-We know that dealing with Coronavirus is the priority this term but no member of staff should be expected to take on more than they are contracted to or paid for.
+We know that returning to work and managing workload during the Coronavirus pandemic is the priority this term.
+No member of staff should be expected to take on more than they are contracted to or paid for.
 Contracts for teaching and support staff are different but many issues will be the same for all staff and NEU school groups should try to organise collectively to address these where possible.
 See here for some tips on how to organise around an issue in your school.

 Teaching staff cannot be expected or required to work beyond their agreed ‘directed time‘.
 Directed time is when teachers are directed by their head teacher to be at work and available for work.
 This is a maximum of 1,265 hours per academic year, spread over 195 days, and schools are advised to allow a contingency to cover unexpected events (though these should be rare and subject to consultation with staff).